Linda Fleming

-Linda Fleming (born in 1945, in Pittsburgh, Pennsylvania) is an American sculpture and university professor.
+Linda Fleming (born in 1945, in Pittsburgh, Pennsylvania) is an American sculptor and university professor.
 She is currently teaches at California College of the Arts (CCA).
 She lives and works in Benicia, California, as well as maintaining studios and homes in the Smoke Creek Desert in Nevada, and in Libre, Colorado.

 Biography

 She attended Peabody High School and received a full scholarship to Carnegie Mellon University.

 In 1967, Fleming moved to New York.
 She connected with the early SoHo art scene in lower Manhattan.
 Her work was included in the last exhibition of Park Place Gallery, a co-operative founded by artists Dean Fleming, Mark di Suvero, Frosty Myers, Tony Magar, and Tamara Melchert, among others.

 After Park Place Gallery closed, Fleming left NYC for Colorado with Dean Fleming.
 There they co-founded Libre, an artists' community.
 As a founding member of Libre, Fleming contributed to the structure of the community and the by-laws by which it is still governed.
 She has continued to spend a portion of her time living and working at Libre since 1968.

 Fleming is primarily a sculptor although drawing is an important component of her work.
 She works in steel, wood, rubber, felt and paper.
 Her sculpture can be identified by intricate patterns resembling lace, tendrils of smoke, or webs.
 Her work has been exhibited across the United States, and is included in the collections of the Oakland Museum of California in Oakland, California, the Albuquerque Museum in Albuquerque, New Mexico, the Laumeier Sculpture Park in Sunset Hills, Missouri, the Iris & B. Gerald Cantor Center for Visual Arts at Stanford University. and the Sheldon Museum of Art at the University of Nebraska–Lincoln.